betaflight/betaflight.com/docs/wiki/guides/archive/DSHOT-ESC-Protocol-3-1.md

 ### ESC Cal and min/max throttle

-ßF firmware with Dshot does Not use the min_throttle or max_throttle setting, these are ignored.
+ßF firmware with DShot does Not use the min_throttle or max_throttle setting, these are ignored.
 Just ensure that in the ESCs (BLHeli Suite) that PPM_MIN_THROTTLE is set to 1000 and PPM_MAX_THROTTLE is set to 2000.
-Note: This is not needed in BLHeli_S 16.43 and up since the PPM_MIN & MAX values are not used for Dshot.
+Note: This is not needed in BLHeli_S 16.43 and up since the PPM_MIN & MAX values are not used for DShot.

 **This means that when DSHOT is use NO ESC Calibration is required.
 Just Select DSHOT.**